MahdiMirzadeh/mirzadeh-pro/.src/donate.md

 ### With Words

-Moral support is also an important way of giving support to us, You can always send some kind words into [me@mahdi.pw](mailto:me@mahdi.pw) or any other members' Emails.
+Moral support is also an important way of giving support to us, You can always send some kind words into [mahdi@mirzadeh.pro](mailto:mahdi@mirzadeh.pro) or any other members' Emails.

 ## Financial Support